electrocucaracha/electrocucaracha.github.io/about.md

 permalink: /about/
 ---

-I’m a self-learner, avid reader and passionate person.
-As a leader, I help teams during all the software development phases from gathering requirements to deployment.
-I focus on planning, designing and delivering high impact solutions to emerging issues using best of breed tools.
-I have proven success in managing and delivering on time different projects.
-As a Cloud Software Engineer, I’m interested on architecting automated and distributed software solutions that are easy to use, scale and adapt.
-I’m a fervent supporter of the DevOps culture, lastly motivated for Software Defined Networking(SDN) technologies.
+I’m an enthusiastic software engineer with experience on developing applications.
+An energetic project lead which coordinates teams for building complex solutions.
+I help businesses on design high impact solutions for fixing emerging issues through the best of breed tools.
+I have proven success in delivering on time projects.
+Interested on architecting automated and distributed software solutions that are easy to use, scale and adapt.
+Fervent supporter of the DevOps culture and motivated for Software Defined Networking(SDN) technologies.

 [Spanish blog](http://electrocucaracha.com/)